DavidAce/h5pp/readme.md

 The target `h5pp::deps` will import dependencies.
 The target `h5pp::flags` sets the compile flags that you need to compile with `h5pp`.
 These flags enable C++17 and experimental filesystem headers, i.e. `-std=c++17 -lstdc++fs`, as well as `-stdlib=libstdc++` when using Clang.

 **Note** If you want to link the dependencies manually, omit `h5pp::deps` above.
-The target `h5pp::deps` will import those dependencies for `h5pp` that were found or downloaded automatically during install.
-For each dependency found, a target will be made available, i.e., `h5pp::Eigen3`, `h5pp::spdlog` and `h5pp::hdf5`.
-In fact, `h5pp::deps` is simply an alias for those three targets, which can be used individually.
+The target `h5pp::deps` will import each dependency for `h5pp` that was found (or automatically downloaded) during install.
+For each dependency found, a target is defined: `h5pp::Eigen3`, `h5pp::spdlog` and `h5pp::hdf5`.
+In fact, `h5pp::deps` is just an alias for these three targets together, but they can of course be used independently.